Authress/authress-login.js/README.md

-# authress-login
+# Authress Login SDK for UIs
-The Authress Universal Login SDK for javascript app websites and service authentication.
+The Authress Universal Login SDK for javascript app websites and user identity authentication.
 Used to integrate with the authentication as a service provider Authress at https://authress.io.

 [![npm version](https://badge.fury.io/js/authress-login.svg)](https://badge.fury.io/js/authress-login)